Cross-dev from Linux

 Verifying via hardware probes on advanced.html

-Most CSS feature work ships with probe cards added to mactrove.com/advanced.html (lives on the Drupal proxy, not on the Mac, so refreshing the URL is enough — no Mac-side ship).
+Most CSS feature work ships with probe cards added to mactrove.com/advanced.html (served from the Drupal host, not from the Mac, so refreshing the URL is enough — no Mac-side ship).
 Each fix sprint adds a section with N labelled probe cards (R1-R5, C1-C5, V1-V4, G1-G6, etc.); the user refreshes on the G3 and reports green / red per card.

 For positioning verification, the file-backed log captures plot_rect and plot_text calls with exact (x,y) coordinates.
 Math against expected positions confirms whether a CSS feature is correctly applied — e.g. "R1-3 at y=267, R1-1 at y=179 → diff=88px = 80 (row 0) + 8 (gap) ✓".